-In view of the percentage breakdown, "you are requested to submit a statement setting forth the manner in which the particular programming needs and interests of the community have been and will be served by your station's program offerings."
+In view of the percentage breakdown, "you are requested to submit a statement setting forth the manner in which the particular programming needs and interests of the comby your station's program offerings."
 In some instances, the FCC questions a station when it has omitted only one of the 14 accepted program categories.

-Most of the letters "requesting more information" from licensees originate at three sources within the FCC's Broadcast Bureau: (1) inquiries on renewal applications come from the Renewal Branch, Edward J. Brown, chief; (2) inquiries on station sales from the Transfer Branch, Robert H. Alford, chief (Joe Nelson is head of the Renewal & Transfer Division, which includes both of the above branches) and (3) letters on specific complaints against a station's programming from the Complaints & Compliance Division, John C. Harrington, chief.
+Most of the letters "requesting more information" from licences munity have been and will be served more information" from licenses originate at three sources within the FCC's Broadcast Bureau: (1) inquiries on renewal applications come from the Renewal Branch, Edward J. Brown, chief; (2) inquiries on station sales from the Transfer Branch, Robert H. Alford, chief (Joe Nelson is head of the Renewal & Transfer Division, which includes both of the above branches) and (3) letters on specific complaints against a station's programming from the Complaints & Compliance Division, John C. Harrington, chief.